 Some view family important on the list of things their life.
 If a family is important to you, then you may want to think about expunging your record because if it comes down to the custody of your children, you might find a problem.
 Criminal records can impede on the chances of your having custody rights with your children.
 If that is something you worry about, consider talking to an attorney about expanding your record.

-If all these reasons to expunge your records do not convince you to talk to an attorney, read some of our other blogs.
+If all these reasons to seal your records do not convince you to talk to an attorney, read some of our other blogs.

-For help with sealing details, call George B. Morton with Morton Law at 479-587-9988.
-Arkansas’s best Criminal Law Experts in the Fayetteville, Springdale, and Washington County areas.
+For help with sealing details, call Bo Morton with Morton Law at 479-587-9988.
+Arkansas’s best Criminal Law Experts in Northwest Arkansas.